Los Angeles Firefighter Claims Attorneys

 Although discrimination has been allowed to persist in some workplaces, this does not make it right.
 Those employees who are courageous enough to step forward and report the harmful, illegal conduct taking place at work will help change things for the people who come after them.

-Our Los Angeles discrimination attorneys handle cases such as the following when a firefighter has been discriminated against because he or she belongs to a protected status group under California and federal law:
+Our employment discrimination attorneys handle cases such as the following when a firefighter has been discriminated against because he or she belongs to a protected status group under California and federal law:

 - Racial discrimination